Boy, 5, in critical condition after 8-year-old family friend shoots him

 Police were called to an address in Denmark St in the Trinity/Houston Gardens neighbourhood at 12.30pm on Saturday, Houston Police Department commander Jonathan Halliday told reporters, according to ABC News.

-Before they arrived, the wounded boy’s father took him to Lyndon B. Johnson Hospital.
+Before they arrived, the wounded boy’s father took him to Lyndon B Johnson Hospital.

 He was transported by helicopter to Memorial Hermann Hospital where his condition was listed as critical, Mr Halliday said.